best-digital-nomad-insurance-cyprus

 Cyprus-specific healthcare considerations

-Cyprus operates a National Health System (NHS) established in 2019, providing universal coverage for residents alongside private healthcare options.
+Cyprus operates GESY, the General Healthcare System, phased in from June 2019 with inpatient care added in June 2020, providing universal coverage for residents alongside private healthcare options.
 The public system offers decent basic care but often involves waiting times and limited resources, particularly outside major cities.
 Private healthcare delivers better quality and faster access, with modern facilities and English-speaking staff, especially in Limassol and Nicosia.
 As an EU member, Cyprus maintains improving healthcare standards, though the system is still developing compared to more established European healthcare systems.

 Leading medical facilities include Nicosia General Hospital, the country's largest public hospital offering comprehensive emergency and specialized care.
 American Medical Center in Nicosia provides high-quality private healthcare with international standards and English-speaking staff.
 Ygia Polyclinic in Limassol offers modern private medical services catering to the international business community.
 Bank of Cyprus Oncology Centre provides specialized cancer treatment.
 Paphos General Hospital serves the western region, while Larnaca General Hospital covers the southeastern areas.
 Private clinics throughout major cities offer quality outpatient care with shorter waiting times.